mona-actions/gh-migrate-lfs/README.md

 - Large LFS repositories will take significant time to download and upload
 - Network bandwidth and storage space should be considered when migrating large LFS repositories
 - The tool will retry failed operations but may still encounter persistent access or network issues
 - Deep directory structures may require adjusting the search depth parameter
+- Workers operate on a per repository basis and are not recommended for large repositories
+- Too many workers can result in ratelimiting.

 ## License